Melanee-Melanee/Disease-Prediction-on-Django/README.md

-### General Disease Prediction based on symptoms provided by patient- powered by Django & Machine Learning
+# A ml model deployed on Django framework to predict diseases based on symptoms

-# How To Use This
+# Setup:
-First make sure PostgreSQL and pgadmin is install in your system. then you have to manually create a DB instance on PostgreSQL named "predico", better use PgAdmin for that. make a new environment(recommended) and run...
+First make sure PostgreSQL and pgadmin is installed in your system. then you have to manually create a DB instance on PostgreSQL named "predico", better use PgAdmin for that. make a new environment(recommended) and run...